 If the employee's family also applies for a residence permit, the Swedish Migration Agency may need to check their passports as well.

 As the employer you are notified by post once a decision is made.
 If you want to know the reasons for the decision, you will need a power of attorney from the employee.
 If the employee is in Sweden, the decision will be sent by post to the address they have stated.

 If the person will continue working with you for a longer period than they have received a permit for, an application for an extension must be submitted.
 As the previous decision regarding a refusal of entry or expulsion continues to be valid for four years, or until the person receives a permanent residence permit, it is essential that the application for extension is submitted before the previous permit expires.
 If the application is received after the permit has expired, it will be considered in accordance with the rules concerning impediments to enforcement.
 In such a case, the requirements for obtaining a permit are completely different and are also stricter.

 When you employ someone from a non-EU country, you must notify the Swedish Tax Agency.
 This is done by completing the form “Notification – Employment of a foreigner SKV 1160” with the name, address and employment period of the person who will be working for you.
 The form can be found on the Swedish Tax Agency's website.

 You must keep copies of any documents proving that the person has the right to stay and work in Sweden.
 These documents must be kept on file during the entire employment period and for 12 months after the employment has ended.

 Denna tjänst fungerar bäst med Internet Explorer som webbläsare.

-If you cannot create the offer of employment online
+If you cannot provide information about the employment in the e-service

 Notification of employment or termination of employment of an asylum seeker.
 For employers employing asylum seekers or who had asylum seekers as employees, form number 152011 (in Swedish) Pdf, 2 MB, opens in new window.